Native App vs Cross Platform Development in Modern Mobile App Development

 Performance Might Get Affected by Cross-Platform development

 If not done correctly, performance is at the most risk in cross-platform apps.
-It's because deploying a universal solution for two systems comes with some compromises and results with e.g. heavier computational power consumption than native apps.
+A universal solution for two systems often requires compromises.
+It can lead to heavier computational power consumption compared to native apps.

 Cross-Platform Apps Require Complex Coding